dharmatype/Bebas-Neue/docs/index.md

 Originally released in 2005. *Development was terminated.*

 * [Bebas Neue version 1.xxx (2010)](https://github.com/dharmatype/Bebas-Neue)
-Bebas Neue is re-designed from Bebas (2005) font for the same purpose.
+Bebas Neue was re-designed from Bebas (2005) font for the same purpose.
 First released in 2010.
 Bebas Neue have same proportion and theory as Bebas (2005).

 * [Bebas Neue Family (2014)](http://www.fontfabric.com/bebas-neue/)